Unmatched level of mass resolution and sensitivity

 Ultra fast and efficient closed-loop cooling system

-The new sample heating and cooling system of the M6 combines unique performance with ease of operation.
+The redesigned sample heating and cooling system of the M6 combines unique performance with ease of operation.
 The closed-loop liquid nitrogen pumping system allows for push-button sample cooling operation in the analysis chamber and the load lock for more than 24 hours without user interaction.

 Complete mobility of all stage axes incl. rotation and tilt